Description

 13. Meanwhile, put the ricotta in a pastry bag with a 1/4-inch opening or plain tip.

-14. Coat the remaining dough ball with cornmeal and roll out to a 12- or 13-inch round, depending on the size of your pan.
+14. Coat the remaining dough ball with flour and roll out to a 10” round.
 Center the round over the pan.
 The dough should come right up to the edge of the pan but not overlap it.
 If it is too wide, trim it with a paring knife.

 15. To crimp the dough to seal it, hold your left index finger on a slight angle against the edge of the pan and use your right index finger to fold the overhanging dough over it on a diagonal.
 Move counterclockwise around the edge of the dough, repeating the crimping to form a decorative edge.